 - The ability to create complex Ipv4 or IPv6 virtual networks

-VirtualBox is a user-friendly virtual machine software which offers a huge number of features that make maintaining and running this VM feels like a ‘walk in the park’.
+VirtualBox is a user-friendly virtual machine software program that has rich features.
+Creating and running VM feels like a walk in the park.

 All virtual machine parameters are kept in plain-text XML files.
 Thanks to this approach, you can easily share folders and also use it on the go.